 Orange gives customers managed services regardless of what IT is involved or what kind of network they need or where it is.
 We address the hyperconnected new reality where cloud-first – or indeed multicloud – has become the norm and is driving network requirements to new heights.
 Volume, bandwidth and cost reductions are all important, but flexibility, agility and scale are key, and end-user experience is imperative.
 Enterprises need a network that delivers what they need but that is as easily managed as possible and that delivers an enhanced user experience.

 In Gartner’s latest Market Guide on Digital Experience Monitoring (DEM), they report that by 2023, 60% of digital business initiatives will require infrastructure and operations (I&O) to report on user digital experience, up 15% from today.

 Cloud computing has enabled companies to continue operating as seamlessly as possible throughout the current, unprecedented crisis that could very conceivably have brought business processes and productivity to a standstill.
 It will continue to enable companies more than ever as we move forward.

 Over the past 30 years, Harvey has held various European technical, sales and marketing management positions within technology companies.
 He participated in various start-ups before co-creating Neocles, a systems integrator pioneer in desktop virtualization.
-Following the acquisition of the company by Orange Business Services, Harvey now serves as Analyst Relations Director and Evangelist with Orange Cloud for Business.
+Following the acquisition of the company by Orange Business, Harvey now serves as Analyst Relations Director and Evangelist with Orange Cloud for Business.